svichas/CSSPerformace/readme.md

 ## CSS load time performance
 CSS is a render blocking resource.
 What to do about it?

+- Avoid expensive properties
+    - :last-child
+    - :first-child
+    - :nth-child
+    - :nth-type-of
+    - border-radius
+    - box-shadow
+    - filter
+    - transform
+    - position fixed

+Try reduce use of those rules because they require more time to be computed and rendered.

+- Minify CSS

+Minifying your CSS will drastically reduce the size that a user downloads to view your page.

 - Don't use @import with CSS instead use &lt;link/&gt; in HTML

 #### Example: